QUB-Simpson-lab/fastq_subsetter/README.md

 ```

 ## Future updates
-In the future, I will incorporate support for the user to specify the random seed (presently, it is static at `42`, so you will get the same results each time), and will permit the specification of non-uniformly distributed subsampling levels from either the command-line or a text file.
+- Caching: Implement caching to store original read counts, which will improve efficiency by speeding up repeated subsampling requests.
+- Non-Uniform Subsampling Levels: Enable users to specify non-uniform range-distributed subsampling levels through the command line or a text file, offering greater flexibility in subsampling strategies.
+- Input Format Support: Allow the use of non-gzipped FASTQ files as input, broadening compatibility with various data sources.

 ## Installation